-- 1.3.1 The Bursar and Governors will be responsible for the overarching risk management policy of the school.
+- The Bursar and Governors will be responsible for the overarching risk management policy of the school.
 The overall strategy will be formally reviewed on an annual basis.
-The responsibilities of governors and/or senior managers may be delegated. - 1.3.2 King Edward's School, Bath has identified that these key risk areas as a minimum: - (a) pupil supervision (including safeguarding and welfare requirements).
-This will include implementation of the School designated safeguarding lead ("DSL") but will also cover a range of responsibilities outside safeguarding - (b) school trips - (c) management of visitors on school premises - (d) fire and emergencies - (e) traffic and pedestrian interaction on site - (f) management of hazardous substances
+The responsibilities of governors and/or senior managers may be delegated.

+- King Edward's School, Bath has identified that these key risk areas require risk assessments (as a minimum):

+- pupil supervision (including safeguarding and welfare requirements).
+This will include implementation of the School designated safeguarding lead ("DSL") but will also cover a range of responsibilities outside safeguarding

+- school trips

+- management of visitors on school premises

+- fire and emergencies

+- traffic and pedestrian interaction on site

+- o management of hazardous substances

+- o use of hazardous equipment e.g. in DT, Art etc

+- legionella

+- o asbestos

-- (g) use of hazardous equipment e.g. in DT, Art etc - (h) legionella - (i) asbestos - (j) the suitability of staff to undertake designated roles and checks to ensure that they are suitable including staff not employed by the school who work with pupils on another site - (k) risk areas which are not directly related to health and safety, including but not limited to: - (i) financial - (ii) recruitment procedures including governing body oversight - (iii) reputational - (iv) terrorism, including the prevention of fundamentalism and extremism - (v) security, specifically in EYFS areas - 1.3.3 Part 3, of the ISSRs identify that a dedicated risk assessment policy is required of schools but can consist of an existing policy suitably updated and identified.
+- o the suitability of staff to undertake designated roles and checks to ensure that they are suitable including staff not employed by the school who work with pupils on another site

+- o risk areas which are not directly related to health and safety, including but not limited to:

+- (i) financial - (ii) recruitment procedures including governing body oversight - (iii) reputational - (iv) terrorism, including the prevention of fundamentalism and extremism - (v) security, specifically in EYFS areas - Part 3, of the ISSRs identify that a dedicated risk assessment policy is required of schools but can consist of an existing policy suitably updated and identified.
 The policy must be in place to control major risks and identify sufficiently detailed procedures for risk assessment.
 It is not suitable for the information to be woven amongst several documents.
-The detail required (non-exhaustive) should include: - (a) when to complete risk assessments - (b) who is responsible for drafting and checking - (c) records to be kept - (d) training requirements for staff - 1.3.4 The risk management strategy will include the assignment of roles to competent persons (either internal or external) and associated training will be provided. - 1.3.5 The Estates and facilities manager will be responsible for the implementation of the risk assessment policy. - 1.3.6 This guidance is applicable to general risk assessment.
-Where specialist skills are required, eg asbestos, fire, water quality and hazardous substances, there is separate policy guidance in place. - 1.3.7 All staff will receive guidance on risk assessment as part of their induction.
+The detail required (non-exhaustive) should include: - (a) when to complete risk assessments - (b) who is responsible for drafting and checking - (c) records to be kept - (d) training requirements for staff - The Estates and facilities manager will be responsible for the implementation of the risk assessment policy. - This guidance is applicable to general risk assessment.
+Where specialist skills are required, eg asbestos, fire, water quality and hazardous substances, there is separate policy guidance in place. - All staff required to conduct Risk Assessments will receive online training on risk assessment writing as part of their induction.
 This will be refreshed on an annual basis.
-Risk assessment training will be provided on specific areas where identified by the Bursar / Estates and Facilities Manager/ Head of Department. - 1.3.8 A template risk assessment form is included at Appendix 1 to this guidance.
+Risk assessment training will be provided on specific areas where identified by the Bursar / Estates and Facilities Manager/ Head of Department. - A template risk assessment form is included at Appendix 1 to this guidance.
 The School acknowledges that it is not a requirement to use this specific template but this is provided as guidance.
-The school adopts the CLEAPSS Advisory Service model risk assessments for lessons in Science. - 1.3.9 Risk assessments will take into account: - (a) hazard something with the potential to cause harm - (b) risk an evaluation of the likelihood of the hazard causing harm - (c) risk rating assessment of the severity of the outcome of an event - (d) control measures physical measures and procedures put in place to mitigate the risk
+The school adopts the CLEAPSS Advisory Service model risk assessments for lessons in Science.